MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/assign-microsoft-as-the-audio-conferencing-provider.md

 ms.custom:
 - Audio Conferencing
 - Strat_SB_PSTN
-description: Learn how to assign Microsoft the dial-in conferencing provider for Skype for Business.
-Conferencing bridge. ms.openlocfilehash: d572c9fc61b887679e434e669fc263c746be8bcf ms.sourcegitcommit: 627d3108e3e2f232e911162d9d2db9558e8ead0c ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 04/03/2018
+description: Learn how to assign Microsoft the dial-in conferencing provider for Skype for Business. ms.openlocfilehash: dcf0eb1c4dcbfc5de54303e7d55538d3fcd6c007 ms.sourcegitcommit: dea27df69d948b7b9cc017b7023c4013cee8e4d1 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 04/16/2018
 ---
 # <a name="assign-microsoft-as-the-audio-conferencing-provider"></a>Zuweisen von Microsoft als Audiokonferenzanbieter

-Um Audiokonferenzen in Office 365 mit Skype für Unternehmen und die Microsoft-Teams verwenden, müssen die Benutzer in Ihrer Organisation eine Audiokonferenz-Lizenz zugewiesen werden.
-Um weitere Informationen zur Lizenzierung und Kosten finden Sie unter [Testen oder erwerben Audiokonferenzen in Office 365](try-or-purchase-audio-conferencing-in-office-365.md) .

-Microsoft-Audiokonferenzen liefert Zugriffsnummer für Einwahl Telefonnummern, PINs und Konferenz-IDs, die von Besprechungsteilnehmern zur Teilnahme an Besprechungen Ihrer Organisation verwendet werden können.
-Sie müssen nur Microsoft als Anbieter von Audiokonferenzen Personen zuweisen zu planen, oder führen Skype für Business oder Microsoft-Teams, Besprechungen, die.

-Wenn eine **Audiokonferenz Microsoft** -Lizenz zu einem Benutzer, die einen audio Conferencing Provider nicht haben zugewiesen ist, vom Anbieter des Benutzers automatisch an **Microsoft** festgelegt, und Sie müssen keine weiteren Schritte ausführen.
-Wenn der Benutzer bereits einen Anbieter von Audiokonferenzen hatten, müssen Sie Anbieter des Benutzers an Microsoft ändern, nach einer Audiokonferenz-Lizenz zuweisen.

-Wenn Sie sehen, dass Microsoft als Anbieter von Audiokonferenzen aufgeführt werden möchten, müssen Sie den Benutzer eine Audiokonferenz-Lizenz zuweisen.
+To use Audio Conferencing in Office 365 with Skype for Business and Microsoft Teams, users in your organization need to have an Audio Conferencing license assigned to them.
+See [Try or purchase Audio Conferencing in Office 365](try-or-purchase-audio-conferencing-in-office-365.md) to get more information on licensing and how much it costs.

+Microsoft Audio Conferencing supplies dial-in phone numbers, PINs, and conference IDs that can be used by meeting participants to join the meetings of your organization.
+You only need to assign Microsoft as the audio conferencing provider to people who are going to schedule or lead Skype for Business or Microsoft Teams meetings.

 ## <a name="assign-microsoft-as-the-audio-conferencing-provider"></a>Zuweisen von Microsoft als Audiokonferenzanbieter